KrishKoria/ByteLink/README.md

  3. Set up SQLite and Redis:
     - Ensure Redis is installed and running on `127.0.0.1:6379`
-    - SQLite database will be created automatically
+    - SQLite database will be created automatically after first run, but you must run the goose migrations from the sql/schema directory
+    ```sh
+    goose -dir sql/schema sqlite3 "file:byteLink.db" up
+    ```

  ## Usage